Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Computational Experiment

 \section{Computational Experiment}

-We considered both proprietary solvers and open source solutions to solve the LP problem that arises when calculating the upper bound estimate.
-Based on the comparison results of some of the most popular open-source solvers~\cite{SolversComparison} we picked COIN\_OR CLP~\cite{CLP} as an open-source candidate for our experiments.
-Then, after it showed results similar and often even better than proprietary solutions, we stayed with it as our linear programming solver.
-Another argument in favor of an open-source solution was that we wanted the results of our research to be freely available to everyone\footnote{Our code is available at \url{https://github.com/Alexander-Belyi/best-partition}}.
-To find an initial solution of CPP, we used the algorithm Combo~\cite{Combo} whose source code is also freely available.
-All programs were implemented in C++, compiled using g++ compiler, and run under Ubuntu Linux 20.04 on a laptop with 3.7 GB RAM and 2.67 GHz CPU.
+We considered both proprietary solvers and open-source solutions to solve the LP problem that arises when calculating the upper bound estimate.
+Based on the results of the comparison of some of the most popular open-source solvers~\citep{SolversComparison}, we picked COIN\_OR CLP~\citep{CLP} as an open-source candidate for our experiments.
+Then, after it showed results similar to and often even better than proprietary solutions, we stayed with it as our linear programming solver.
+Another argument in favour of an open-source solution was that we wanted our results to be freely available to everyone.
+Our code and the datasets generated and analysed in this section are available on GitHub\footnote{\url{https://github.com/Alexander-Belyi/best-partition}}.
+To find an initial solution of CPP, we used the algorithm Combo~\citep{Combo}, whose source code is also freely available.
+All programs were implemented in C++, compiled using Clang 13.1.6, and ran on a laptop with a 3.2 GHz CPU and 16 GB RAM.

 Among the recent works, there are two methods for solving CPP exactly that show the best results.
-Our method extends and improves upon the one by Jaehn and Pesch~\cite{Jaehn2013CPP}.
-The other one is by Miyauchi et al.~\cite{Miyauchi2018exact}.
-Their main idea was in providing a way to significantly reduce the number of constraints in problem~(\ref{eq:ILP}) for networks with many zero-weight edges.
+Our method extends and improves upon the one by \cite{Jaehn2013CPP}.
+The other one is by \cite{Miyauchi2018exact}, whose main idea was to provide a way of significantly reducing the number of constraints in problem~(\ref{eq:ILP}) for networks with many zero-weight edges.
 So they tested their algorithm only on networks with many zero-weight edges, which is the hard case for our method because a chain cannot be penalizing if it has non-fixed edges with weight zero.
 Thus, the comparison with their results would be unfair.
-Therefore we mostly adopted the testing strategy of Jaehn and Pesch~\cite{Jaehn2013CPP} and compared results with their method, which is much more similar in spirit to ours.
+Therefore we mostly adopted the testing strategy of \cite{Jaehn2013CPP} and compared results with their method, which is much more similar in spirit to ours.

+We note that \cite{Jaehn2013CPP} did not make their implementation available, and our attempts to re-implement their method did not show any improvements compared to already reported results, sometimes falling behind significantly.
+Therefore, below, we compare our results with the results from their original paper.
+Although we use a modern laptop, running our algorithm on a computer from 2011 with similar characteristics to the one used by \cite{Jaehn2013CPP} decreases the performance only by a factor from 1.5 to 3, which is expected for a simple single-threaded program without heavy memory usage, like our algorithm.
+So, we believe the difference in laptop configuration cannot lead to misjudgments in our comparison.